dojo/docs/loader/index.rst

 Since each individual resource implies an HTTP transaction to download that resource, bandwidth and latency constraints can result in sluggish loading performance.
 Fortunately, this problem is easy to fix.
 Once the program is constructed, the modules can be analyzed by a program and aggregated so that only few resources are actually downloaded, with each of those resources containing several logical modules.
-Typcially, this step occurs when moving from development to deployment.
+Typically, this step occurs when moving from development to deployment.

 Dojo was among the first JavaScript libraries to define a module API and publish a loader and build application to solve